taldcroft/astropy-changelog/README.md

 we have transitioned to a YAML structured representation then there are numerous possibilities for using this far more effectively and providing much better ways to present and discover this information.
+One simple idea is to break up the output RST file by version, e.g.
+`CHANGES-4.0.rst`, `CHANGES-3.2.1.rst`, and so on.
+This is not currently practical because change entries commonly apply to multiple versions.

 ## Overview